liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

 You may be wondering what a managed bean is and what it accomplishes in a JSF portlet.

 Managed beans are Java beans that are managed by the JSF framework.
+Therefore, managed beans are responsible for storing the state of a web page, and JSF *manages* these beans by creating and removing the bean object from the server.
-They are usually associated with components used in a particular page displayed by a JSF portlet.
+Managed beans can also be associated with components used in a particular page displayed by a JSF portlet.

 There are many Managed Bean types that you can use for a JSF portlet, but you'll learn about the most popular ones and create them for your guestbook portlet.

 If you're familiar with the MVC design pattern, you'll notice that each managed bean satisfies a